thehornai/Python-programming-language-course/README.md

-# Python-programming-language-course (from bigginer to professional)
+# Python-programming-language-course (From bigginer To professional)

 -----------------------------------------------------------------------------
 ## Teaching Staff: